In this section:

 Click the Details tab to view information about the test.

 Viewing Source Code

 If DTP is integrated with your source control system, then you can view the tested source code in an explorer view.
 If integration with your source control system has not been configured, you can still view sources tested by DTP Engines by setting the

 min when configuring the engine.
 This instructs the engine to transfer client source code to DTP when generating the report.
 See the DTP Engines for Java, C/C++, or .NET user manuals for additional information.

 Users must also have permissions to view source code.
 See the note above about permissions for additional information.

 When viewing functional or manual tests, the source code panel shows a hierarchical view of the test suite data collected.
 No additional permissions are required to view functional test data.
 See Viewing Functional and Manual Test Sources for information on viewing functional test data.

 Viewing Unit Test Source Code

-Click on a file link in the Traces or Coverage tab to load the contents of a source file into the sources panel.
-This enables you to view test and coverage information in the context of the code.
+On file a link in the Test Traces or Coverage tabs loads the content of source files into the sources panel.
+This is so that you can view test and coverage information in the context of the code.
 Displayed sources are marked with color coded flags for at-a-glance coverage information after clicking links in the Coverage tab of the actions panel.
 Lines with green flags are covered.
 Lines with red flags are uncovered.

 When you make a selection in the tests table, the file name and the component that opened the file appears in the code panel.